Ross117/lantern/README.md

 - Which company is performing the **best** and the **worst**?

     NanoBuild is performing the best as it has generated the largest profit.
-    ModuGear is has the smallest profit.
+    ModuGear is performing the worst has the smallest profit.
     Profit is defined as total_revenue - total_cost

 - Which company shows **the most growth** over time?

+    NanoBuild had the highest growth in profit from the 1st to the 4th quarter, and also the highest growth in revenue.

+### 4. **Fund-Level Analysis**

+Each company is linked to a fund via `fund_info`.
+Analyze the following:

+- Which **fund** is performing the **best** overall?

+- Which fund has the **highest ROI**, based on Invested value and cash in bank?

+- What **additional metric(s)** would you propose to evaluate fund performance?

+> 💡 Bonus: Explain why your proposed metric(s) could be useful to stakeholders.